mzattera/v4j/README.md

 The `Alphabet` class provides some static fields to access already defined alphabets:

-	* `EVA` is the EVA alphabet used to transcribe the Voynich.
+- `Alphabet.EVA` is the EVA alphabet.

-	* `UTF_16` is the UTF-16 char-set used in Java.
+- `Alphabet.UTF_16` is the UTF-16 char-set used in Java.
 This is the alphabet to be used to process "normal" (as non-Voynich) text files and strings.

 ### `io.github.mattera.v4j.text`

 The `Text` class represents the simplest possible text.

-Please note that texts can have a set of markups (e.g. HTML tags), which is the case for the EVA transcription of the Voynich used in this library.
+Please note that texts can have a set of markups and/or metadata (e.g. HTML tags); this is the case for the EVA transcriptions of the Voynich used in this library.
-For this reason, it makes sense to distinguish between the actual text, including markups, that you can retrieve with ```getText()``` as opposed to the "normalized" text, where all markup is stripped away and  the spaces are made consistent (e.g. no double spaces); this is the version of the text you will probably want in most cases for processing; it can be obtained with ```getPlainText()```.
+For this reason, it makes sense to distinguish between the actual text, including metadata, that you can retrieve with ```getText()``` as opposed to the "normalized" text, where all markup is stripped away and  the spaces are made consistent (e.g. no double spaces); this is the version of the text you will probably want in most cases for processing; it can be obtained with ```getPlainText()```.